Why We Downgraded Tesla And How We Get Back In

 I speak to my company's under coverage quarterly.
 I respect the news out there.
 And if I can't eke out an honest wow, then I can't be there.

-When we started seeing the coronavirus numbers spreading in the world we started exiting all but one of our Strong Buys and Tesla was one of them.
+When we started seeing the coronavirus numbers spreading in the world we started exiting all but one of our Strong Buys and Tesla was one of the exits.

 By March 5 we were only left with one Strong Buy Rating when assessing the potential risk to global demand.